Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Prognostic Covariate Adjustment

-We estimate sampling variance with the usual ``sandwich'' estimator $ \widehat{\V{\hat\tau}} = (\bm Z \bm Z^\top)^{-1} DD^T (\bm Z \bm Z^\top)^{-1} $ in which $D = \bm Z(\bm Y - \bm Z^\top \hat\beta)$.
+We estimate sampling variance with the usual ``sandwich'' estimator $ \widehat{\V{\hat\tau}} = (\bm Z \bm Z^\top)^{-1} DD^T (\bm Z \bm Z^\top)^{-1} $ in which $D = \bm Z\operatorname{diag}(\bm Y - \bm Z^\top \hat\beta)$.
 This variance estimator is consistent whether or not the regressions are correctly specified and is consequently robust against deviations from linearity and homoscedasticity \cite{agnostic-stats}.
-This guarantees strict (large-sample) type-I error rate control based on p-value cutoffs and valid confidence intervals in practically all cases (i.e., as long as $P(Y_0,Y_1,X)$ satisfies mild regularity conditions).
+This guarantees strict (large-sample)\footnote{In practice, it may be advisable to employ corrections for this estimator if one is working with a small sample.
+The estimators known as HC1, HC2, and HC3 are all reasonable options that make minor changes to the matrix $D$, e.g. $D_{\text{HC1}} = \sqrt{\frac{n}{n-p}}D$.
+See \citet{long-hc3}.} type-I error rate control based on p-value cutoffs and valid confidence intervals in practically all cases (i.e., as long as $P(Y_0,Y_1,X)$ satisfies mild regularity conditions).
 In particular, the statistical validity of the inference is not impacted by the nature of the prognostic score $M$ because it enters into the analysis like any other covariate.